vaskoGut/Learning/README.md

           doTest();
           console.log(test); // 5
         ```

+        Examples of global scope: window does have global scope.
+Variable declared with var outside of the fnction has global scop.e

  10. ### rest-spread-operator-difference
       1. ***Spread*** operator is mostly used with arrays.
 It's used to efficientl merge, cop arrays, pass elements to functions.